FRC-2928/FRC-Programmer-Training/docs/SoftwareInstall/rioSoftware.md

 - FRC Driver Station

 #### Step 2.
 Image the RoboRio
 The *Imaging Tool* is used to install the roboRIO Firmware and the Image.
 The image is the equivalent of the operating system.
+The roboRIO 2 must be imaged using the [roboRIO 2.0 microSD](https://docs.wpilib.org/en/stable/docs/software/roborio-info/roborio2-imaging.html) card imaging process.
+This also applies if you're upgrading from a previous year.
+Once the image is flashed to a microSD card and inserted the team number will need to be set using the RoboRIO imaging tool.
+See [Setting the roboRIO Team Number](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-3/roborio2-imaging.html#setting-the-roborio-team-number) in the FRC documentation.
+If you have any problems with the install checkout the [Troubleshooting](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-3/imaging-your-roborio.html#troubleshooting) steps.

  If you have the older roboRIO then all of the imaging is done from the *Imaging Tool*.
-If you have a roboRIO 2 then the first time it's imaged (or if the microSD card is replaced with a new card), it must be imaged using the [roboRIO 2.0 microSD](https://docs.wpilib.org/en/stable/docs/software/roborio-info/roborio2-imaging.html) card imaging process.
-If the RoboRio has already been imaged from a previous year and already has an SD card inserted then the Imaging Tool can be used to update the software.
+If the RoboRio has already been imaged from a previous year and already has an microSD card inserted then the Imaging Tool can be used to update the software.
 Open the [RoboRIO Imaging Tool](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-3/imaging-your-roborio.html#roborio-imaging-tool) and follow the instructions.

-This step sets up the [RoboRIO Web Dashboard](https://docs.wpilib.org/en/stable/docs/software/roborio-info/roborio-web-dashboard.html#roborio-web-dashboard), which is a webpage built into the roboRIO that can be used for checking status and updating settings of the roboRIO.
+Once the RoboRIO is imaged it sets up the [RoboRIO Web Dashboard](https://docs.wpilib.org/en/stable/docs/software/roborio-info/roborio-web-dashboard.html#roborio-web-dashboard), which is a webpage built into the roboRIO that can be used for checking status and updating settings of the roboRIO.

 #### Step 3.
 Install Phoenix Framework Software

 Install the [Phoenix Framework Software](https://store.ctr-electronics.com/software/) onto your PC.
-This framework is only supported on Windows and includes:
+Linux and MacOS only includes the C++/Java Phoenix API and CTRE Support of RobotBuilder.
+The full framework is only supported on Windows and includes the following components.

 - The C++/Java Phoenix API.
 These libraries get installed into the `~/wpilib/20XX` directory.
 For Linux and MacOS the C++/Java API can be installed separatelly.
-See [VSCode Installing Pheonix Software](../../Tools/vscode.md#pheonix).
 - Device Firmware Files (that were tested with the release)
 - CTRE Support of RobotBuilder
 - Phoenix Tuner